SpencerWP99/SpencerWP99.github.io/_projects/MECH485/index.md

 description: A real-time control and classification system developed to automate the high-speed sorting of multi-material cylinders using an ATmega2560 and custom C-based firmware.
 skills:
   - Embedded Systems (C/C++)
-  - PCB/Breadboard Interfacing
+  - Embedded Systems
-  - Control Logic & State Machines
-  - Signal Processing (ADC)
-  - Motion Control Algorithms
+  - Control Algorithms
 main-image: /sortmachine.jpg
 ---